Blog

 Protection of Joaquín

-He "Equitable title” provides protection to Joaquín by giving him a solid legal basis to seek a transfer of title in the event that Allison defaults on the contract.
-This protection is essential to ensure that Joaquín has a recourse in case of problems during his real estate purchasing process.
+He "Equitable title» provides protection to Joaquin by giving him a solid legal basis to seek a transfer of title should Allison default on the contract.
+This protection is critical to ensuring that Joaquin has recourse should he encounter problems during his real estate purchasing process.

 In summary